-Risk events Risk rating Applicant Conditions Sources / activities Potential emission Potential pathways and impact Receptors C = consequence L = likelihood (refer to Table 3) controls sufficient? approval (refer to instrument) Reasoning Construction Construction/establishment of new asphalt plant and supporting infrastructure.
-Fugitive dust Air/windborne pathway causing Rural residential receptors located between 150 m C = Slight L = Possible NA NA The Delegated Officer considers that given construction works will be of short duration, the small scale of the construction works, and the works occurring within an operating quarry, there is a low risk of noise and dust emissions generated Removal of existing infrastructure impacts to amenity npacts to and 1.4 km of the premises and 1.4 km of the premises Low Risk auring construction impacting the amenity of surrounding residential receptors.
-Noise The Noise Regulations apply to noise emissions associated with the construction works.
-Operation (including time-limited-ope erations operatio ns) 1 Delivery and storage of raw materials including RAP, bitumen, aggregate and additives Fugitive dust Air/windborne pathway causing impacts to health and amenity Rural residential receptors located between 150 m and 1.4 km of the premises C = Possible L = Slight Low Risk Y Condition 1 Condition 6 The Delegated Officer considers that given the scale of the asphalt manufacturing operation (predicted to operate for ~190 hours per year to produce ~15,000 tpa) and the applicant's proposed infrastructure and operational controls for aggregate and RAP storage the risk of fugitive dust impacting the amenity of receptors can be reduced to an acceptable level.
+Risk events Risk rating 1 Annlinent Conditions Sources / activities Potential emission Potential pathways and impact Receptors C = consequence L = likelihood (refer to Table 3) controls sufficient? ^{2.3} of works approval (refer to instrument) Reasoning Construction Construction/establishment of new asphalt plant and supporting infrastructure.
+Fugitive dust Air/windborne pathway causing Rural residential receptors located between 150 m C = Slight L = Possible NA NA The Delegated Officer considers that given construction works will be of short duration, the small scale of the construction works, and the works occurring within an operating quarry, there is a low risk of noise and dust emissions generated during executive in execution the Removal of existing infrastructure Noise impacts to amenity and 1.4 km of the premises Low Risk amenity of surrounding residential receptors.
+The Noise Regulations apply to noise emissions associated with the construction works.
+Operation • 1 • (including time-limited-ope erations operatio ns) Delivery and storage of raw materials including RAP, bitumen, aggregate and additives Fugitive dust Air/windbome pathway causing impacts to health and amenity Rural residential receptors located between 150 m and 1.4 km of the premises C = Possible L = Slight Low Risk Y Condition 1 Condition 6 The Delegated Officer considers that given the scale of the asphalt manufacturing operation (predicted to operate for ~190 hours per year to produce ~15,000 tpa) and the applicant's proposed infrastructure and operational controls for aggregate and RAP storage the risk of fugitive dust impacting the amenity of receptors can be reduced to an acceptable level.
 The Delegated Officer therefore applied the applicant's fugitive dust controls as infrastructure and operational requirements in the